 Rob’s litigation experience includes a lead role in representing Jingle in Grape Technology Group, Inc. et al. v.
 Jingle Networks in the district court where the firm successfully defended Jingle at trial.
 Rob is actively involved with a number of other litigations at the ITC and District Courts.
 As part of these efforts, he was intimately involved with the preparation of the claim construction briefs, summary judgment briefs, as well as all aspects of discovery for the defendants.

-Robert earned his J.D. from American University Washington College of Law and his B.S. in computer engineering from Syracuse University (which is why his favorite color is orange).
+Rob earned his J.D. from American University Washington College of Law and his B.S. in computer engineering from Syracuse University (which is why his favorite color is orange).

 - Grape Technology Inc. et al. v.
 Jingle Networks, Inc.